 As franchise businesses continue to be seen as more sophisticated, competition for new franchises will continue to increase.
 Forward-thinking franchisors will create new and more innovative offerings which will attract new franchise talent.
 Franchise owners who carry a brand forward, build sales, profitability and sustainable growth will be rewarded in the future.

-Marsh & McLennan (MMA) offers specialized franchise insurance and risk protection.
+Marsh & McLennan Agency (MMA) offers specialized franchise insurance and risk protection.
 We are devoted to helping franchise owners make their business stronger by reducing their risk.
 Our products, platform and experience equip us to provide value beyond what most agencies are able to deliver.

 Contact us here to learn more about franchising industry business insurance.